U.S. small businesses wait impatiently for government aid that could be slow to come

 Banks have been telling customers to be patient and asking them to get relevant paperwork ready so that loans are processed quickly when it all comes together.
 Some expect cash to begin moving as soon as Friday.

-Huntington Bancshares Inc (HBAN.O) CEO Stephen Steinour said he expects to have staff working seven days a week on extended shifts through the end of June and to hire outside contractors for additional support.
+Huntington Bancshares Inc CEO Stephen Steinour said he expects to have staff working seven days a week on extended shifts through the end of June and to hire outside contractors for additional support.

 “There’s going to be an enormous flow,” he said.